 Global Operations Segment — Global Operations segment second quarter 2018 net sales grew 39 percent to $97 million compared to second quarter 2017.
 This was primarily driven by higher engine volumes in the company’s South America engine operations due to the improving Brazilian economy.
 The Global Operations segment recorded a $1 million profit in second quarter 2018, compared to a $7 million loss in the same period one year ago.
 The year-over-year change was due to higher engine volumes and cost-reduction actions initiated in 2017.

 Financial Services Segment — Financial Services segment second quarter 2018 net revenues increased 13 percent to $63 million versus the same period one year ago, primarily driven by higher overall finance receivable balances in the U.S. and Mexico.
 Financial Services segment recorded a profit of $19 million in second quarter 2018, an increase of $4 million versus second quarter 2017, primarily due to improved interest margins.

 Navistar International Corp.
 (NYSE: NAV) is a holding company whose subsidiaries and affiliates produce International brand commercial and military trucks, proprietary diesel engines, and IC Bus brand school and commercial buses.
 An affiliate also provides truck and diesel engine service parts.
 Another affiliate offers financing services.
-Additional information is available at www.Navistar.com
+Visit: www.Navistar.com

 - Blue Bird Corp.
 Preliminary Results on Successful Tender Offer